jodithea/Polygenic_score_workshop/README.md

 # Disclaimer

-* This dataset is provided as-is without warranty of any kind.
-Users are responsible for verifying the data before use
+* This workshop is provided as-is without warranty of any kind.
+Users are responsible for verifying the workshop before use
 * If you spot any errors or issues, please get in touch — feedback is greatly appreciated